Do you suffer with flushing of the cheeks, nose, chin and forehead? You may have Rosacea…

 The underlying causes are actually not well understood and the symptoms can vary greatly.
 It usually begins over the age of 30 and affects females more than males.
 People of English or Irish ancestry are often more prone to developing rosacea, but even if you don’t have these genes it still has the potential to surface.

-If men get it, it is usually more severe and they can also get rhinophyma.
+If men get it, it’s usually more severe and they can also get rhinophyma.
 This occurs when the oil glands and blood vessels on the nose enlarge so much that it becomes bulbous in appearance like W.C.
 Fields.

 Rosacea can be set off by a number of factors, and the secret is to find what triggers yours because every person is different.
 A good start is to avoid:

 The first step is to find your triggers and avoid them.
-After that, early diagnosis and beginning a simple daily skin care routine is the most effective treatment.
+After that, early diagnosis and beginning a Rosacea skin care routine is the most effective treatment.
 You should use:

 - Lifestyle choices – manage stress, ensure sufficient sleep, eat a diet without sugars and processed foods, drink lots of water, avoid stimulating substances such as caffeine and alcohol and don’t smoke.